tidesdb/tidesdb.github.io/src/content/docs/articles/tidesdb-vs-rocksdb.md

 TidesDB consistently outperforms RocksDB across most workloads, with particularly strong advantages in read-heavy scenarios (1.2-4.8x faster), write throughput (1.5-2.9x faster), and full database scans (1.8-3.3x faster).
 Tail latency performance shows the most dramatic improvements, ranging from 1.5x to 14.6x better, which translates directly to more predictable application behavior under load.
 Small data workloads benefit from 2.5x faster writes, while multi-threaded performance at 2-4 threads shows 2.3-2.9x advantages, the sweet spot for many server applications.

+Deletion performance reveals nuanced characteristics: TidesDB excels at uniform random deletions (1.15-1.28x faster) but RocksDB handles hot key deletion patterns more efficiently (1.52x faster).
+Batch operations demonstrate that TidesDB's single-operation code path is already highly optimized, achieving best performance without batching (1.88x faster for unbatched writes).
+While RocksDB benefits more from batching, particularly for reads, TidesDB maintains write advantages of 1.38-1.49x across all batch sizes.

-RocksDB maintains a competitive edge in one specific scenario: large value reads (1KB+) where its sophisticated multi-level caching provides a 2.09x advantage.
-This makes RocksDB worth considering for applications that primarily read large objects and can tolerate higher write latencies and more variable tail latencies.
+RocksDB maintains competitive edges in specific scenarios: large value reads (1KB+) where sophisticated multi-level caching provides a 2.09x advantage, hot key deletions (1.52x faster), and batched read operations where throughput scales better with increasing batch sizes.
+These strengths make RocksDB worth considering for applications with concentrated access patterns, large object storage, or workloads that can leverage batching.

 For applications prioritizing raw performance, simplicity, read speed, write speed, or predictable latency, TidesDB is the clear choice.
 Its simpler two-tier LSM architecture delivers superior performance in most real-world scenarios while maintaining a dramatically smaller codebase (~10K lines versus RocksDB's ~300K lines), making it easier to understand, debug, and maintain.
-The 2.93x advantage at 2 threads and 4.77x read advantage in mixed workloads make it particularly compelling for modern multi-core systems running typical database workloads.
+The 2.93x advantage at 2 threads, 4.77x read advantage in mixed workloads, and exceptional single-operation performance make it particularly compelling for modern multi-core systems running typical database workloads with uniform access patterns.

-Applications handling primarily large values (>1KB) in read-heavy patterns, or those requiring RocksDB's mature ecosystem and extensive tooling, should consider RocksDB despite the performance trade-offs.
-The choice ultimately depends on whether your workload aligns with RocksDB's strengths or whether TidesDB's broader performance advantages and simplicity better serve your needs.
+Applications with concentrated key access patterns (hot keys), primarily large values (>1KB) in read-heavy scenarios, heavy use of batch operations, or those requiring RocksDB's mature ecosystem and extensive tooling, should consider RocksDB despite the performance trade-offs in other areas.
+The choice ultimately depends on whether your workload aligns with RocksDB's architectural strengths or whether TidesDB's broader performance advantages and simplicity better serve your needs.